Department of Materials Science and Engineering

 - In the unlikely event that the Committee is unable to reach a unanimous decision regarding acceptance of the thesis, after revisions, the Committee shall meet with the Department Head and an ad-hoc committee of department faculty assigned by the Departmental Head to resolve the issues involved.
 If a resolution cannot be obtained, the final authority for adjudicating the disputed actions rests with the Departmental Head, who may, for example, elect to replace a Committee member.

 - The final thesis must conform and adhere to all rules and requirements of the Rensselaer Graduate School, especially insofar as typing, formatting, acid-free paper, etc. are concerned.
 It is the student’s responsibility to meet these requirements.
 Acceptance of the thesis content is the responsibility of the student’s Committee, but this acceptance does not imply conformity of the thesis document to the Graduate School rules and requirements.

-- The regulations contained herein shall pertain to all students whose first graduate semester at Rensselaer is Fall 2008, or later.
+- The regulations contained herein shall pertain to all students whose enter the MSE graduate program in Summer 2018 and later.

-- The Candidacy Examination and Thesis defense rules and regulations apply to all graduate students.
+- The Candidacy Examination and Thesis Defense rules and regulations apply to all PhD students.